davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ### Conflict Resolution

 What else?
 I think we're also going to need a **conflict resolution** property too.
 What if two people try to update the same key of our key-value store?
 What if two nodes try to obtain the same lock using our distributed lock service?
 We need to choose one and only one correct answer.
-Thus we need a way to resolve concurrent updates that conflict with one another.
+We need a way to resolve concurrent updates that conflict with one another.

 Luckily, we don't need to say *how* conflicts are resolved.
-It's perfectly fine if the consensus algorithm picks an arbitrary candidate &mdash; an arbitrary key-value store update which is accepted, or an arbitrary node to obtain the lock first.
+It's perfectly fine if the consensus algorithm picks an arbitrary candidate &mdash; an arbitrary key-value update which is accepted by the store, or an arbitrary node to obtain the lock first.
 Users of the consensus algorithm will *propose* an update to be made, and the consensus algorithm will then tell the user later whether the update was accepted, or rejected in favor of a different update.

+This might be obvious but it's worth saying: conflict-resolution does not give the consensus algorithm complete freedom to choose the final agreed-upon value.
+If one node proposes final state $A$ and another proposed final state $B$, the algorithm has to pick $A$ or $B$; it doesn't get just pick $C$!

 ### No Decoherence

-One subtle aspect of conflict resolution is so important, I want to make it its own property: it's not just enough to *eventually* resolve the conflict, we need a strict no-takebacks rule!
+One subtle aspect of conflict resolution is so important, I want to make it its own property:

+It's not just enough to *eventually* resolve a conflict, we need a strict no-takebacks rule!
 As soon as it is possible for any node to 'see' that a candidate value has been chosen, the algorithm *must* stay with that value forever.
-In other words, conflict resolution must involve a point of no return; the system as a whole must transition from "undecided" to "decided" in a single step and never go back after that.
+In other words, conflict resolution must involve a point of no return; the system as a whole must transition from "undecided" to "decided" in a single step and never go back.
 I'll call this the **no-decoherence** property.

 Think of the chaos that would ensue if we didn't have this!
-TODO
+If the consensus system can change its mind at any time, how would you know when it's done?
+Would it ever be safe to make a decision based on what the consensus algorithm told you?
+If the lock server said you have the lock, what good is that to you if the lock server can change its mind and say "actually no, you *don't* have the lock" at any time in the future?

 TODO of course, it's fine for other nodes to asynchronously discover that a decision has been made.
 The omniscient observer.